Data-Driven Denoising of Stationary Accelerometer Signals: Analysis and Results

 \subsection{Simulation Assessment}

 After the simulated dataset is generated, models are trained on the training set before comparing performances.
 Then, the simulated test-set utilizes to examine the models capability of reducing noise sources, in terms of error minimization.
-Figure~\ref{f:sim_recon} visualizes model inference on a single noisy sample (bubbles), where GT measurements are denoted by solid blue line and models estimates $\hat{\boldsymbol{x}}$ are marked with dashed lines.
+Fig.~\ref{f:sim_recon} visualizes model inference on a single noisy sample (bubbles), where GT measurements are denoted by solid blue line and models estimates $\hat{\boldsymbol{x}}$ are marked with dashed lines.
 Since this dataset is simulated, different tradeoffs between deterministic and stochastic noise sources were tested to examine models robustness.
 In the absence of a calibration process or knowledge about inherent bias, SP-based performances remained bounded by the sensors offset errors.
-In contrast, the learning-based estimators are optimized during training phase, capable of compensating wide range of error sources.
+In contrast, the learning-based estimators are optimized during training phase, capable of compensating wide range of error sources. \\ Table \ref{t:sim_comparison} summarizes the models denoising performances across the simulated training set, providing dissimilarity measures between reconstructed signals and the GT observations.